Kong Kenan: Powers and abilities

 Originally a normal human, Kong Kenan gained Kryptonian powers after being infused with Superman's qi by platinum kryptonite.
 Initially, Kenan had little control over his powers and would occasionally fluctuate whenever he lost focus.
 Under I-Ching's tutelage, Kenan was able to organize his super powers around the Bagua, eight trigrams used in Taoism that represent the fundamental principles of reality, by corresponding each power with a trigam and focusing his qi into a specific part of his body, which include:

 At first only being able to activate one power at a time, Kenan's synchronization with the mystical Red Jade Dragon unlocked his full potential, allowing him to use all his powers simultaneously while greatly augmenting them as well.

 After I-Ching bestowed the mantle as the living personification of yin and yang upon him, Kenan gained magical abilities and resistance to magic, as well as the ability to enter separate yin or yang forms.
 In his yang form, Kenan glows in a pure white light that can be channeled into energy blasts and his Kryptonian powers become greatly enhanced.
 However, Kenan's personality becomes arrogant and violent in this form.
 In his yin form, Kenan glows in a black, shadowy substance and gains a ghost like form that makes him intangible and can fire electric-like blasts from his fingers.
 Much like with his yang form, Kenan's yin form changes his personality to be detached and lethargic.
 Kenan's yin form also allows him to travel to the realm of ghosts but at a heavy price.

-Much like with Superman and other Kryptonians, Kenan becomes weakened when exposed to kryptonite.
+Much like with Superman and other Kryptonians (apart from platinum kryptonite), Kenan becomes weakened when exposed to kryptonite.

 Critical reception

 Kong Kenan has been received with positive reviews, with many critics praising Kong Kenan's likeable personality, character arc, and the way he uses his super powers.
 Many critics have deemed Kong Kenan as one of the best Asian superheroes of all time.
-ComicBookWire stated The New Super-Man displays a charming mix of arrogance and compassion that allows him to work well as a hero while still containing a realistic level of flaws.
+ComicBookWire wrote: The New Super-Man displays a charming mix of arrogance and compassion that allows him to work well as a hero while still containing a realistic level of flaws.
 His character is complemented by Wonder-Woman and Bat-Man, who give Kenan opportunities for growth while still serving as interesting characters on their own.
 In addition, the personalities behind Kenan's mother and father add a lot to the narrative, especially when it comes to making the book's emotions more meaningful.
-Aaron Berke from Comicsverse wrote Kong's story has been remarkably nuanced and engaging.
-Where Clark Kent learned how to be Superman with the homegrown moral guidance of Pa and Ma Kent, Kong Kenan has been learning to develop himself internally with the ancient wisdom of I-Ching and Over the course of the past few issues, Kong has accessed many of his abilities by opening himself up to others.
+Aaron Berke from Comicsverse wrote: Kong's story has been remarkably nuanced and engaging.
+Where Clark Kent learned how to be Superman with the homegrown moral guidance of Pa and Ma Kent, Kong Kenan has been learning to develop himself internally with the ancient wisdom of I-Ching.
+Over the course of the past few issues, Kong has accessed many of his abilities by opening himself up to others.
 Kong began the series as a selfish bully, but I-Ching has helped to chip away the layers of self-obsession.